fopsdev/liov/README.md

 Light and fast clientside html rendering using a central store.
 Avoiding huge rendertrees by supporting renderparts without splitting up the store.
-Use caching for computed values and even for html components The plan is to use it for my future personal projects. let me know if you find it useful.
+Recognises untouched nodes and leaves them alone (noChange, or for inferno $NO_OP) Can be used for computed values and even for html components The plan is to use it for my future personal projects. let me know if you find it useful.

 ## Requirements